filipe-silva/FireflyIII.Net/generated/docs/RecurrencesApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new RecurrencesApi(config);
-            var id = 1;  // int | The ID of the recurring transaction.
+            var id = 123;  // string | The ID of the recurring transaction.

             try
             {